twolfson/twolfson.com-scripts/README.md

 This was created to provide a dotfiles-like setup that documents my personal server setup.

 ## Breaking changes in 3.0.0
 We've dropped Vagrant, Chef, and scripted bootstrapping.
+[See previous version here](https://github.com/twolfson/twolfson.com-scripts/tree/2.44.0).

 As the replacement, we've moved to runbooks, which are easier to maintain over sparse iteration cycles.